 M. R. Stopper is a pseudonym of Jonathan Barnes.

 Tracy, Kevin.
 2006.
-The Development of Dialectic from Aristotle to Chrysippus.
+The Development of Dialectic from Aristotle to Chrysippus, University of Pennsylvania.

 Verbeke, Gérard.
 1977.
 "Der Nominalismus Der Stoischen Logik."
 Allgemeine Zeitschrift für Philosophie no. 3:36-55.